-Active Site Clearance offers ecological survey of protected wildlife and relocation procedures.
+Active Site Clearance offers an ecological survey of protected wildlife and relocation procedures.

-Dealing with and surveying for protected species is highly legislated, for example preventions are in place to stop the disruption of a habitat or any place that a water vole uses for shelter or protection.
-Experienced ecologists can give details and advice on legislation that may impact upon a project and carry out relocation programmes.
+Dealing with and surveying for protected species is highly legislated, for example, preventions are in place to stop the disruption of a habitat or any place that a water vole uses for shelter or protection.
+Experienced ecologists can give details and advice on legislation impacting a project and carrying out relocation programmes.

-- Mammals: water voles, badger, red squirrel, bats
+- Mammals: water voles, badgers, red squirrels, bats

 - Reptiles and Amphibians: including great crested newts